Bears-Rumble/smart-contracts/README.md

-# Bear Rumble
+# Bears Rumble

-This repository contains the BearRumble Token and BearRumble ICO Smart Contracts.
+This repository contains the BearsRumble Token and BearsRumble ICO Smart Contracts.

 ## Installation

-To install and use the Bear Rumble project, follow these steps:
+To install and use the Bears Rumble project, follow these steps:

 1. Clone the repository